Are you planning to start a hair, nail, or beauty salon & spa, or a barbershop business? You may already have started operations.

 10- The Business Plan Summary:

 Well, the business plan summary is the first page of the document when it is presented to a reader.
-But, for the creator of the plan this is the last part as it summarizes step 1 to 8 in one or two pages.
+But, for the creator of the plan, this is the last part as it summarizes steps 1 to 8 in one or two pages.

 Once you’re done with summarizing the one/two page(s) summary of your salon/spa business plan, the next step is to organize all the pages in Table of Content with proper page numbering and also add the appendix if required.